When bad sanitation becomes a distant memory - from the UK to Madagascar

 Up until the 1950s and 1960s it was quite normal to have to use potties in the winter, so as to not brave outdoor toilets.

-WaterAid supporter John and his sister Jean remember using an outdoor toilet, during their childhood in Rufford, Lancashire in the early 1960s.
+WaterAid supporter John and his sister Jean remember using an outdoor toilet, during their childhood in Rufford, Lancashire in the late 50s.

 Jean recalls: “Our outside toilet was a piece of wood with a round hole and a bucket underneath.
 My main memory would be the smell; it wasn’t very pleasant!

 "I remember people coming to empty it every week, or possibly every few days.”